ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 ### Routing Policies

-The **Routing Policies** tab contains definitions of routing policies, their names, sequence numbers, matching conditions, set actions etc.
+The **Routing Policies** tab contains definitions of routing policies, their names, sequence numbers, matching conditions, set actions, etc.

-In case match condition uses reference to ACL or Prefix list, it is a hyperlink to appropriate ACL/Prefix list in its section.
+In case the match condition uses a reference to an ACL or Prefix list, it is hyperlinked to the appropriate ACL/Prefix list in its section.

 ![Routing Policies](routing/routingPolicy/routingPolicies.png)

 ### PBR Interfaces

-The **PBR Interfaces** tab contains information about interfaces which have assigned some routing policy on them (used for policy-based routing).
-Optionally, there is also information about used address family or status of routing policy.
+The **PBR Interfaces** tab contains information about interfaces that have some routing policy assigned on them (used for policy-based routing).
+Optionally, there is also information about the used address family or status of the routing policy.

 ![PBR Interfaces](routing/routingPolicy/pbrInterfaces.png)

 ### Policy Based Routing

-The **Policy Based Routing (PBR)** tab contains matching conditions for traffic and what actions should be applied on packets that match those conditions.
-All PBR actions are present in a PBR Actions column.
+The **Policy Based Routing (PBR)** tab contains matching conditions for traffic and what actions should be applied to packets that match those conditions.
+All PBR actions are present in the `PBR Actions` column.

-In case match condition uses reference to ACL, it is a hyperlink to appropriate ACL list in its section.
+In case the match condition uses a reference to an ACL, it is hyperlinked to the appropriate ACL list in its section.

 ![Policy Based Routing](routing/routingPolicy/policyBasedRouting.png)

-Clicking `Policy Name` opens tree view.
+Clicking `Policy Name` opens a tree view.

 ![PBR Tree](routing/routingPolicy/pbrTree.png)

-Policy based routing rules are now also applied for packets in end-to-end path diagrams.
+Policy-based routing rules are now also applied to packets in end-to-end path diagrams.

 Selecting PBR's name in a decision table opens a tree view with the highlighted rule that matched the packet and decided that the PBR action should be applied.